 Category Data Reported Academic Achievement Prime instructional time 3rd grade SC READY Scores in ELA and mathematics if the school has a 3rd grade Preparing for Success Results of Kindergarten Readiness Assessment (KRA) results by state, school district and school with domain scale score means and standard deviations reported.
-Percentage of Students on track for 3rd grade success (where available): Number and percentage of 2nd grade students who are on track to be reading on a 3rd grade level; Number and percentage of 2nd grade students who are on track to be meeting state standards in mathematics at the end of 3rd grade; and Number and percentage of 1st grade students who are on track to be reading on a 2nd grade level and who are on track to be meeting state standards in mathematics by 2nd grade Multilingual Learners' Percentage of Multilingual Learners who achieved proficiency Proficiency Progress targets Number students who met proficiency targets; Number of students who were assessed; and Number of students who were assessed; andNumber of students receiving ELP services School Climate Number of students receiving ELP services Chronic absenteeism rate for students School Cilliate Percentage of students with 1:1 capabilities Applicable SC School Climate Survey items
+Percentage of Students on track for 3rd grade success (where available): Number and percentage of 2nd grade students who are on track to be reading on a 3rd grade level; Number and percentage of 2nd grade students who are on track to be meeting state standards in mathematics at the end of 3rd grade; and Number and percentage of 1st grade students who are on track to be reading on a 2nd grade level and who are on track to be meeting state standards in mathematics by 2nd grade Multilingual Learners' Proficiency Progress Percentage of Multilingual Learners who achieved proficiency targets Number students who met proficiency targets; Number of students who were assessed; and Number of students receiving ELP services School Climate Number of students receiving ELP services Chronic absenteeism rate for students Percentage of students with 1:1 capabilities Applicable SC School Climate Survey items

-Category Data Reported Classroom Environment Teacher or Classroom Data: Total number of teachers Percentage of teachers certified Percentage of teachers with advanced degrees (above bachelor's degree) Average teacher salary Continuing contract status - Percentage of teachers in school with continuing contract status Number and percentage of Inexperienced teachers Number and percentage of Out-of-Field teachers Percentage of classroom teacher returning to the school/district from the previous school year reported for a three-year period and for a one-year period Teacher vacancies unfilled for more than 9 weeks - percentage of teaching positions that remain unfilled for more than 9 weeks Number and percentage of teachers who have received Read to Succeed certification Percentage of classrooms with wireless access defined to ensure all students in the classroom can access wireless Length of time the principal has been at the school as school leader Student Safety Percentage of student population involved in incidents by type below.
+Category Data Reported Classroom Environment Teacher or Classroom Data: Total number of teachers Percentage of teachers certified Percentage of teachers with advanced degrees (above bachelor's degree) Average teacher salary Continuing contract status - Percentage of teachers in school with continuing contract status Number and percentage of Inexperienced teachers Number and percentage of Out-of-Field teachers Percentage of classroom teacher returning to the school/district from the previous school year reported for a three-year period and for a one-year period Teacher vacancies unfilled for more than 9 weeks - percentage of teaching positions that remain unfilled for more than 9 weeks Number and percentage of teachers who have received Read to Succeed certification Percentage of classrooms with wireless access defined to ensure all students in the classroom can access wireless Length of time the principal has been at the school as Student Sefety school leader Student Safety Percentage of student population involved in incidents by type below.
 The data will be the 2020-21 Incident Management data.
-Other data reported out with the delay based on a directive from the U.S. Department of Education will be available as a downloadable file Data must be disaggregated by: In-School suspensions Out-of-school suspensions Expulsions School-related arrests Referrals to law enforcement Incidents of bullying and harassment Incidents of violence, which include Incidents involving a firearm Homicides Rape or attempted rape Sexual assaults (not rape) Robbery without a weapon Physical attack with a firearm or explosive Physical attack without a weapon Threats of physical attack without a weapon Threats of physical attack without a weapon Incidents of possession of a firearm or explosive
+Other data reported out with the delay based on a directive from the U.S. Department of Education will be available as a downloadable file Data must be disaggregated by: 1.
+In-School suspensions 2.
+Out-of-school suspensions 3.
+Expulsions 4.
+School-related arrests 5.
+Referrals to law enforcement Incidents of bullying and harassment Incidents of violence, which include a.
+Incidents involving a firearm b.
+Homicides c.
+Rape or attempted rape d.
+Sexual assaults (not rape) e.
+Robbery without a weapon f.
+Physical attack with a firearm or explosive g.
+Physical attack without a weapon h.
+Threats of physical attack with a firearm or explosive i.
+Threats of physical attack without a weapon j.
+Incidents of possession of a firearm or explosive